DanielCollins96/My-Modern-Blawg/data/blog/software-2-0-by-andrej-karpathy.md

 ## Background

-Andrej Karpathy is a Sr. Director of AI at Tesla, his team is responsible for all nerual networks for Autopilot.
+Andrej Karpathy is a Sr. Director of AI at Tesla, his team is responsible for all neural networks for Autopilot.
 His personal site is [karpathy.ai](https://karpathy.ai/ 'karpathy.ai').

 The notes in this post are for Karpathy's 2018 presentation about ["The Software 2.0 Stack"](https://www.youtube.com/watch?v=y57wwucbXR8).
 I heard about the talk from Jim Keller who mentioned it on episode [#162](https://www.youtube.com/watch?v=G4hL5Om4IJ4&ab_channel=LexFridman '#162') of the Lex Fridman podcast.